Table of contents

 - [7]

 Art.
 5 prohibitions and GPAI rules apply today.
-Transparency follows in 105 days.
-The question is not when — it’s whether you’ve documented your position.
+Article 50 transparency binds 2 August 2026.
+Annex III high-risk binds 2 December 2027 (post-Omnibus).
+The question is not when: it’s whether you’ve documented your position.